 Golf to the Modern Executive

 Golf has long been deemed the sport for business.
-A favorite pastime of the world's elite, today it remains the top-cited hobby among senior executives.
+A favorite pastime of the world's elite, today it remains a hobby for senior executives.
 In fact, a recent study found that CEOs who regularly play golf are paid 17 percent more on average than those who do not.

 It's not solely ability that allows players to get ahead.
 "Golf provides a unique opportunity to bond with individuals for a significant amount of time," says Accounting@Syracuse professor Bill Walsh.
 "If you have lunch with someone, that might be for an hour or so.
 In golf, you get to know the person much better since you're battling the course together.
 In an age of teleconferencing, golf may be one of the last venues where you can maintain that personal contact."